 A small smirk, a light contained smile, a slight squint is all it takes to get a get shot.
 Having your eyes too wide open or too closed seems like you are too eager or too intense.
 Finding that sweet spot in the middle is recommended.

-What To Avoid, Bad LinkedIn Headshots: What Not To Wear, Filters; Linkedin Profile Picture Tips, Bad Headshots, Good vs Bad Linkedin Photos, How To Take A Good Headshot For Linkedin
+What To Avoid, What Not To Wear, Good vs Bad Linkedin Photos

 One common mistake people make is copying a headshot they have seen from someone in a different field i.e. modeling, fashion, acting headshots, creative fields etc. Save these for your personal photos.